PUT-PTM/STMBlaster/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------
 Overview

-That project is a game bomberman-like.
-It's two-players game only.
+That project is a bomberman-like game.
+It's a two-players only game.
 ----------------------------------------------------------------------------------------------------------------------------------------------
 Description

-Project include :
+Project includes :
-- application on PC - BrickBlaster
+- PC application - BrickBlaster

 	Most important modules :
 		- Graphic.cs